-Stewart is a PhD student of English Literature at Lancaster University, UK, under the supervision of Professor John Schad.
+Stewart is a PhD student of English Literature at Lancaster University under the supervision of Professor John Schad.
 His research involves a creative-critical hybrid project that considers Jacques Derrida’s “Envois” (from The Post Card) from the point of view of the Biblical figure of Daniel.
-In the course of these studies, he has completed private tutorials with Professors Terry Eagleton, Paul Muldoon, and Benoît Peeters.
+In the course of these studies, he has completed one-on-one tutorials with Professors Terry Eagleton, Paul Muldoon, and Benoît Peeters.

-Stewart is a member of the Critical Poetics Research Group housed at Nottingham Trent University, and was a workshop participant in the Five Bodies series, jointly organized by the Critical Poetics Research Group and the Nottingham Contemporary Gallery.
+Stewart is a member of the Critical Poetics Research Group housed at Nottingham Trent University, and was a workshop participant in the 2020-21 Five Bodies series, jointly organized by the Critical Poetics Research Group and the Nottingham Contemporary Gallery.
 Workshop instructors for that series included Nisha Ramayya, James Goodwin, Johanna Hedva, Simone White, JR Carpenter, and Maureen McLane.
-He has also recently participated in workshops with Yvonne Battle-Felton and Lars Iyer.
+He has also participated in creative writing workshops in 2020 with Yvonne Battle-Felton and Lars Iyer.

 Stewart’s first peer-reviewed academic paper, “‘“I Have Only Words to Play With!’: Riddling Lolita’s Logodaedaly,” is forthcoming in Nabokov Studies vol. 17 (2021).